Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral

-which yields \(m_{\sigma}\sim 1\rm GeV\) deviate from the empirical data, the P-wave problem of lowest-lying \(\sigma\) meson~\cite{ParticleDataGroup:2024cfk}.
+This yields \(m_{\sigma}\sim 1~\rm GeV\), deviating from the empirical value~\cite{ParticleDataGroup:2024cfk}.
 This problem can be resolved by introducing both two- and four-quark configurations of scalar mesons~\cite{Ma:2023eoz,Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq}.
-We leave the detailed discussion to the future work.
-The EOS calculation based on RMF approximation with beta equilibrium is listed in the Appendix~\ref{app:eos}.
+We leave the detailed discussion to future work.
+The EOS calculation based on RMF approximation with $\beta$ equilibrium is listed in Appendix~\ref{app:eos}.